 Windows being the most popular OS in the world, malware writers want to target it.
 As a result, a lot of malware and malicious software are written for it.
 This makes people wrongly comment that Windows is not secure; when the fact is actually otherwise!
-Malware could be a virus, adware, spyware, ransomware, scareware, BOT, Backdoor, Exploits Trojan, Rootkit, Dialer, Trojan, Worms and even Potentially Unwanted Programs.
+Malware could be a virus, adware, spyware, ransomware, scareware, BOT, Backdoor, Exploits Trojan, Rootkit, Dialer, Trojan, Worms, Fileless malware and even Potentially Unwanted Programs.
 You can read more about the differences here.

 These malware typically spread through attachments in email messages or by instant messaging messages.
 You could even catch it while surfing dangerous websites or even reputed but compromised websites.
 You could end up downloading it to your computer unknowingly or even knowingly – or you could catch it if you were to connect your friends infected USB drive to your PC.
 They can be funny images, greeting cards, audio and video files or hide in pirated software, scareware or rogue software.